riot/riot/doc/api/router.md

 # Router

-Riot router is the most minimal router implementation you can find and it works consistently on all browsers including IE8.
-It only listen to changes on the URL hash (the part after the `#` character).
+The Riot Router is the most minimal router implementation you can find and it works consistently on all browsers including IE8.
+It only listens to changes on the URL hash (the part after the `#` character).
 Most single page applications deal with the hash only but if you really care about full URL changes you should use a different router implementation.

 The Riot router is best in routing schemes in which the route's hierarchical parts, after the "#", are separated with the "/" character.
 In that case Riot gives you direct access to these parts.